Health & Safety Policies

 It governs the conduct of all persons formally associated with Cycling Southland including employees, club members including athletes, coaches, managers and support staff, anyone taking part in Cycling Southland events including riders, commissaires, officials and support personnel, volunteers and parents of junior club members.

-The Code provides a benchmark and general standard for behaviour and is designed to complement, support and provide context for the Disciplinary Management Policy.
+The Code provides a benchmark and general standard for behaviour and is designed to complement, support and provide context for dealing with any matter of discipline, complaint, or misconduct as stated in teh Cycling Southyland By-laws under clause 10, 11, 12, 13, 14, and Schedule C.

 Cycling Southland wishes to operate in an environment where people show respect for others and their property.
 Respect is defined as consideration for another’s physical and emotional wellbeing and possessions, to ensure no damage or deprivation is caused to either.